viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 Privacy and security are built into Recall's design.
 With Copilot+ PCs, you get powerful AI that runs locally on the device.
 No internet or cloud connections are required or used to save and analyze snapshots.
 Snapshots aren't sent to Microsoft.
 Recall AI processing occurs locally, and snapshots are securely stored on the local device only.

-Recall doesn't share snapshots with other users that are signed into Windows on the same device.
+Recall doesn't share snapshots with other users that are signed into Windows on the same device and IT admins can't access or view the snapshots on end-user devices.
 Microsoft can't access or view the snapshots.
 Recall requires users to confirm their identity with [Windows Hello](https://support.microsoft.com/windows/configure-windows-hello-dae28983-8242-bb2a-d3d1-87c9d265a5f0) before it launches and before accessing snapshots.
 At least one biometric sign-in option must be enabled for Windows Hello, either facial recognition or a fingerprint, to launch and use Recall.
-Before snapshots start getting saved the device, users need to open Recall and authenticate.
-Recall takes advantage of just in time decryption protected by Windows [Hello Enhanced Sign-in Security (ESS)](/windows-hardware/design/device-experiences/windows-hello-enhanced-sign-in-security).
+Before snapshots start getting saved to the device, users need to open Recall and authenticate.
+Recall takes advantage of just in time decryption protected by [Hello Enhanced Sign-in Security (ESS)](/windows-hardware/design/device-experiences/windows-hello-enhanced-sign-in-security).
 Snapshots and any associated information in the vector database are always encrypted.
 Encryption keys are protected via Trusted Platform Module (TPM), which is tied to the user's Windows Hello ESS identity, and can be used by operations within a secure environment called a [Virtualization-based Security Enclave (VBS Enclave)](/windows/win32/trusted-execution/vbs-enclaves).
 This means that other users can't access these keys and thus can't decrypt this information.
 Device Encryption or BitLocker are enabled by default on Windows 11.
 For more information, see [Recall security and privacy architecture in the Windows Experience Blog](https://blogs.windows.com/windowsexperience/?p=179096).

-When using Recall, the [**Sensitive Information Filtering**](#user-controlled-settings-for-recall) setting is enabled by default to help ensure your data's confidentiality.
-This feature operates directly on the device, utilizing the NPU and the Microsoft Classification Engine (MCE), which is the same technology leveraged by Microsoft Purview for detecting and labeling sensitive information.
+When using Recall, the [**Sensitive information filtering**](#user-controlled-settings-for-recall) setting is enabled by default to help ensure your data's confidentiality.
+Recall leverages the libraries that [power Microsoft's Purview information protection product](/purview/sit-learn-about-exact-data-match-based-sits), which is deployed in enterprises globally.
 When this setting is enabled, snapshots won't be saved when potentially sensitive information is detected.
-Most importantly, the sensitive information remains on the device at all times, regardless of whether the **Sensitive Information Filtering** setting is enabled or disabled.
+Most importantly, the sensitive information remains on the device at all times, regardless of whether the Sensitive Information Filtering setting is enabled or disabled.
 For more information about the types of potentially sensitive information, see [Reference for sensitive information filtering in Recall](recall-sensitive-information-filtering.md).

 In keeping with Microsoft's commitment to data privacy and security, all captured images and processed data are kept on the device and processed locally.
 However, Click to Do allows users to choose if they want to perform additional actions on their content.

 Click to Do allows users to choose to get more information about their selected content online.
 When users choose one of the following Click to Do actions, the selected content is sent to the online provider from the local device to complete the request:

 -	**Search the web**: Sends the selected content to the default search engine of the default browser
 -	**Open website**: Opens the selected website in the default browser
 -	**Visual search with Bing**: Sends the selected content to Bing visual search using the default browser.